jdgamble555/realtime-todos/README.md

 ---

-# DGraph, GraphQL, Typescript, Firebase Auth, and Web Sockets
+# Svelte, DGraph, GraphQL, Typescript, Firebase Auth, and Web Sockets

-This app creates a firebase todo list next to a dgraph todo list...
+This app creates a firebase CRUD todo list next to a dgraph CRUD todo list...

 Note: The firebase part of the code was taken from: https://github.com/fireship-io/182-svelte-firebase

 See: https://fireship.io/lessons/svelte-v3-overview-firebase/

 ---
+(Download the project, `npm i` then...)

 1.)
 Create an **/src/config.json** file like the one here: